thomas779/developer-docs/blog/2023-03-09-account-recovery-contracts/index.md

 ## How it works

-We introduce a new Account Recovery module for CANDIDE Wallet.
+We introduce a new Account Recovery module for Candide Wallet.
 The Account Recovery module is designed to work for both a single-owner account and an N by M multi-sig account.
 In the case of the single-owner account, the signer key is typically stored on the user's device.
 More specifically, an owner can add recovery methods (also known as Guardians) to change the ownership of the account, in case their signer key is lost or compromised.

 ### Recovery Contacts